What Is Health Insurance: How It Works, Costs and Types

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

 Health insurance can get complicated.
-Keep reading to learn about different healthcare plans, costs and more.
+Keep reading to learn about different health care plans, costs and more.

-• Most plans exclude coverage for vision, dental and hearing but you can buy specific coverage for these benefits.
+• Most types of health insurance exclude coverage for vision, dental and hearing services but you can buy specific coverage for these benefits.

 How Does Health Insurance Work?

-On top of the premium, the healthcare plan may also require you to pay a health insurance deductible and coinsurance payment or copayment.
+On top of the premium, the health care plan may also require you to pay a health insurance deductible and coinsurance payment or copayment.

 In addition, your insurance company may only cover costs when you see a provider that’s within your plan’s network and may also require you to get a referral from your primary care physician before you see a specialist.
 These requirements will vary based on the type of plan you choose, with EPOs, PPOs and HMOs being common types.